If you are a businessperson considering immigrating to Canada, there are 3 different ways you can become a Canadian permanent resident:

 Through Provincial Nominee Programs (PNPs), business immigrants who intend to start or invest in a Canadian business venture may apply for permanent residency.
 Each province runs its own PNP, through which it may nominate applicants to come live in that province, based on local economic needs.

-The specific criteria for a PNP varies by province, but all require applicants to create a detailed business plan and explain how their business or investment will benefit the local economy and labour market.
+The specific criteria for a PNP varies by province, but all require applicants to create a detailed business plan and explain how their business or investment will benefit the local economy and labor market.
 Additionally, all PNP programs need applicants to have business management experience, ranging from 2 to 5 years of full-time experience.

 Some provinces also require a minimum net worth, minimum investment, prior business management experience, or a government deposit.
 Refer to provincial websites for details on specific PNP criteria for the province where you are considering residing.